 Overview: Through a series of experiments, students will learn the importance of photosynthesis and the elements needed for photosynthesis to take place.
 They will also discover the factors necessary for healthy plant growth and the detrimental effects of a variety of environmental stresses.

-If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office at: www.ala.plt.org.
-You may also obtain PLT information from the Alabama Forestry Association at:
+If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office for information and assistance or go to their web site www.plt.org.